gabriellegall/chess_com_bi/README.md

 - Docker Desktop

 ## Commands
-Inside the container, once the `keyfile.json` has been mounted, the following commands can be executed:
+Inside the project container, once the `keyfile.json` has been mounted, the following commands can be executed:
 - Load the chess.com data into BigQuery: `python3 scripts/bq_load_player_games.py`
 - Run the Stockfish engine and load results in BigQuery: `python3 scripts/bq_load_player_games_moves.py`
 - Run all DBT models: `dbt run`